kunallanjewar/ratelimiter/README.md

 --
     import "github.com/kunallanjewar/ratelimiter"

-package ratelimiter is a rudimentary implementation of token bucket policy to apply rate-limit on per user basis.
+ratelimiter is a rudimentary implementation of limiting based on token bucket policy.

 NOTE: This package is not thread-safe.